 Conversions are a big reason many compiles want traffic on their website, so being able to measure how visitors get to a conversion is very helpful.
 If you have people on a website and are looking for an eventual goal of converting on a sale or business specific action, behavioral analytics will help you understand what is driving consumers to convert.
 In order to optimize for this a lot of work needs to be put in place.

 One way of getting a website to drive high conversions is the habit of constantly testing a website.
 When you have an understanding of real time data, informed decisions about whatever isn’t working can be reached quicker and more effectively.
-Unfortunately, several websites are not running website tests often enough.
+Unfortunately, several websites are not running website performance tests often enough.

 One of the most important things to test in order to drive conversions is the user experience.
 UX was talked about earlier but with no relation to how it drives conversions.
 So, let’s dive in.